pagkly/Zed/Investopedia3/What is a home office expense.md

 ## Understanding Home Office Expenses

-Home office expenses allow individuals to deduct some housing expenses such as utilities, interest paid towards the property’s [mortgage](https://www.investopedia.com/terms/m/mortgage.asp) and property taxes on their annual tax return.1
+Home office expenses allow individuals to deduct some housing expenses such as utilities, interest paid towards the property’s [[mortgage]](https://www.investopedia.com/terms/m/mortgage.asp) and property taxes on their annual tax return.1

-The IRS provides the details for the rules on home office deductions in [Publication 587](https://www.irs.gov/pub/irs-pdf/p587.pdf).
+The IRS provides the details for the rules on home office deductions in [[Publication 587]](https://www.irs.gov/pub/irs-pdf/p587.pdf).

 ### Home Office Deductions